mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 base.
 There is very little distinction between ‘urban’ and ‘rural’ for the territory-loving Aslan.

-When a city covers thousands of square kilometres, an advanced mass transit system is a necessity.
+When a city covers thousands of square kilometers, an advanced mass transit system is a necessity.
 Every Aslan city has an extensive light rail system, where fast-moving pods whisk passengers to their destinations.
 This rail system also carries cargo and livestock, sating